-The mere presence of mucus, however, is not a sign of disease and shouldn’t pose medical concerns.
+The presence of mucus is not a sign of disease and shouldn’t pose medical concerns.
 Mucus serves an important purpose.
 It protects and lubricates your nasal passages and other cavities in the body, and it can help prevent infection and help clean out your airway passages.

 Phlegm is like mucus, except that it’s generated in the lungs.
 Phlegm can be a symptom of disease, and it can be caused by bacteria, viruses, and other unwanted cells.
 It can also occur with serious lung conditions.

 When you’re sick, mucus is what you wipe from your nose and phlegm is what you cough up from your lungs.
 And once phlegm is coughed out of your mouth, it’s called sputum.